1 - Access Cluster

 verbs: ["get", "list", "watch"]

-To manage access to the Kubernetes Engine using Samsung Cloud Platform IAM, you need to understand the relationship between Kubernetes’ role binding and IAM.
+To manage access to the Kubernetes Engine using Samsung Cloud Platform IAM, you need to understand the relationship between Kubernetes role bindings and IAM.

-The target (subjects) of role binding (or cluster role binding) can include individual users (User) or groups (Group).
+The subjects of a role binding (or cluster role binding) may include individual users (User) or groups (Group).

-- User matches the Samsung Cloud Platform username, and Group matches the IAM user group name.
+- User corresponds to the Samsung Cloud Platform username, and Group corresponds to the IAM user group name, respectively.

-For role binding/cluster role binding, subjects.kind can be one of the following:
+For RoleBinding/ClusterRoleBinding, subjects.kind can be set to one of the following.

-- User: Binds to a Samsung Cloud Platform individual user.
+- User: Samsung Cloud Platform is connected to individual users.

-- Group: Binds to a Samsung Cloud Platform IAM user group.
+- Group: Connected to the Samsung Cloud Platform IAM user group.

-In addition to the above, a service account can also be specified, but a service account is generally not for users and cannot be bound to a Samsung Cloud Platform user.
+In addition, you can also specify a service account, but service accounts are generally not for end users and cannot be linked to a Samsung Cloud Platform user.

-The subjects.name of role binding/cluster role binding can be specified as follows:
+The subjects.name of a role binding/cluster role binding can be specified as follows.

-- Group case: Samsung Cloud Platform IAM user group name (e.g. ReadPodsGroup)
+For a group: Samsung Cloud Platform IAM user group name (e.g., ReadPodsGroup)

 subjects.name is case-sensitive.

-In this way, an IAM user group is bound to a role binding (or cluster role binding) written in the Kubernetes Engine cluster.
-Additionally, the permission to perform API operations included in the role (or cluster role) bound to the group is granted.
+In this way, the IAM user group is linked to the group defined in the RoleBinding (or ClusterRoleBinding) of the Kubernetes Engine cluster.
+It is also granted permission to perform the API actions included in the Role (or ClusterRole) associated with the group.

-An example of writing a User (Samsung Cloud Platform individual user) to a role binding is as follows:
+The example of writing User (individual Samsung Cloud Platform user) in a role binding is as follows.

-# This role binding allows the user "jane.doe@example.com" to view pods in the "default" namespace.
+# This role binding allows the user "jane.doe" to view pods in the "default" namespace.

 apiVersion: rbac.authorization.k8s.io/v1